 GFCIs are required by the National Electric Code (NEC) in all kitchens, bathrooms, crawl spaces, unfinished basements, garages, and outdoor receptacle locations.
 Outdoor outlets also require special boxes and covers.
-Outdoor receptacles must be equipped with a weatherproof cover approved for both damp and wet locations.
+In addition, outdoor receptacles must be equipped with a weatherproof cover approved for damp areas.

 The Case with Older Homes

 Older Homes that have been remodeled with an upgraded electrical system must upgrade outdoor outlets or those that are within 6-feet of a plumbing fixture, to GFCI receptacles.
 GFCIs are designed to prevent electrocution, so they are essential for a family’s safety.
 In most cases, multiple bathroom receptacles throughout a home can be protected by one GFCI outlet.